 But in order to get the joy, you have to work on your craft and practice your dribbling moves on a daily basis so they become engrained and you don’t even have to think anymore when you’re dribbling the ball.
 Do you think Messi or Neymar stops and thinks when they’re going at a defender?

 No, both players skills and dribbling ability part of themselves, in their body, the skills are now muscle memories.
 So they can dribble the ball and beat players without really thinking too much, they instead react and adjust in the blink of an eye.

-Muscle memory is when you’ve done something so many times that your legs or feet start to do that dribbling move or fake more efficently and almost without even thinking.
-That’s what the best soccer players in the world do with the ball at their feet, their skills are so refined that they can do them in their sleep.
+Muscle memory is when you’ve done something so many times that your legs or feet start to do that dribbling move or fake more efficiently and almost without even thinking.
+That’s what the best soccer players in the world do with the soccer ball at their feet, their skills are so refined that they can do them in their sleep.

 Based on the best book about football ever (Time Out) by Pete Davies, One Night in Turin tells the incredible…

 Watch Zlatan Ibrahimovic leave defenders for dead with lightning speed bursts and changes of direction with the new Mercurial Vapor…